Metal duo Vulturepeak chooses to roost in Northeastern Pennsylvania scene

 They had good timing; the local music scene was picking up momentum then, gestating acts that would go on to national notoriety.
 The Southwestern Pennsylvania pair hoped to take advantage of that, as well as the area’s proximity to major metropolitan areas.

-They came together, Holodick on guitar and Heartley on bass, as Vulturepeak.
+They came together, Holodick on guitar and Hartley on drums, as Vulturepeak.
 According to Holodick, they’re able to achieve a full-band sound thanks to their playing style.

 “I think the way Jeff plays is very big; it’s very bombastic and very full, there isn’t much space left,” Holodick said.
 “I kind of try to get in there in the way I play guitar.
 I kind of try to play like I’m playing drums; more rhythmically, so that it fills out a little bit more.”